fischman/AlarmingNotifications/README.md

 Every notification on the phone is reviewed.
-If it came from Google Calendar and isn't a "Tomorrow" notification (i.e. for a full-day event), the phone-default Alarm ringtone will be played and a full-screen UI will display until a dismiss button is tapped.
+If it came from Google Calendar and isn't a "Tomorrow" notification (i.e. for a full-day event), the phone-default Alarm ringtone will be played and a high-priority notification will display until its `Stop` button is tapped.

 ## How it works
 This "app" registers an [Android Notifications Listener Service](https://developer.android.com/reference/android/service/notification/NotificationListenerService) that gets notified of every notification the phone displays.
-When a notification matches its criteria, it triggers an AlarmActivity with (hopefully) enough text from the notification to tell the user what they're late for.
-This activity UI will display over anything else the user is currently doing to make dismissing the ringtone easy.
+When a notification matches its criteria, it triggers a high-priority notification with (hopefully) enough text from the original notification to tell the user what they're late for.
+This high-priority notification will display over anything else the user is currently doing to make dismissing the ringtone easy.

-The above requires two powerful permissions: the ability to read all notifications and the ability to show a UI regardless of what else the user is doing.
+The above requires two permissions: the ability to read all notifications, and the ability to post notifications of its own.
 After installing, you'll have to grant these permissions using a not-very-intuitive UI (that might differ among Android vendors; I'm only testing on a Google Pixel device).
-Because of the power of these permissions, at least one of them will show a scary consent screen.
+At least the "Read notifications" permission will show a scary consent screen.

 ## How to install
 This isn't (yet?) available in Google's Play app store.